jecrs687/Courses-and-Certifications/README.md

 <summary>
 Week 3 - React Forms, Flow Architecture and Introduction to Redux
   </summary>
-Here we created on two ways forms.
-In the first way we used only react and in the second way
+Here we created in two ways forms.
+Firstly, we used only react and, in a second way, we used a library to interact directly with redux.

 </details><details>
 <summary>
-Week 4 - More Redux and Client-Server Communication
+Week 4 - More Redux and Client-Server Communication Here, we used some packages to do our server and that server provide json for our application.
 </summary>

 </details>